Find Teaching Schools

 Public Public vs. Private

-Roughly 14% of students at Washtenaw Community College take out loans to pay for college.
-The average amount of student loans is $5,065 a year.
-Washtenaw Community College has a 3.0% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+19% of Washtenaw Community College students take out loans to afford college costs.
+The average amount of student loans is $4,814 a year.
+This school’s student loan default rate of 11.8% is close to the national average of 10.8%.

 #22